erdnbt/control-repo/README.md

     - Link to module: https://forge.puppet.com/modules/puppet/nginx
     - Link to how to start page: https://github.com/voxpupuli/puppet-nginx/blob/master/docs/quickstart.md

 For Dev Environment, I created Vagrantfile to see how Puppet works.
-In Puppet Master VM, I installed docker by using Puppet Dockeragent module.
-In docker, there are two containers running named web.puppet.vm and db..puppet.vm.
-The web side container, I install nginx using Puppet module.
+In Puppet Master VM, I installed docker by using the Puppet Dockeragent module.
+In docker, there are two containers running named web.puppet.vm and db.puppet.vm.
+For the web side container, I install Nginx using the Puppet module.

 ### Folder & File description